 Used in bath truffles, polysorbate 80 essentially helps butters dissolve in water and helps to create a creamy foam.
 No greasy tub when finished, either.
 EPA “Safer Choice” item and FDA approved.

 Sodium Hydroxide, also known as lye, is an essential ingredient in the soapmaking process.
 Lye reacts with fats and oils to create soap.
-There is no such thing as soap without lye, but none remains in the finished, saponified product.
+There is no such thing as soap without lye, and none remains in the finished, saponified product.
 In soapmaking, I use food grade…yes, food grade.
 Things such as bagels, pretzels, olives and Chinese noodles incorporate it as a tenderizer and curing agent.